On groups of $I$-type and involutive Yang-Baxter groups: Application: Lifting I -data

 Moreover, $\pi$ is bijective if and only if so is $\pi_0$. \end{corollary} \begin{proof} The first part is obtained by putting \eqref{yoneda} and \eqref{traid} in Lemma \ref{lift}.
 The bijectivity property is verified by a direct computation. \end{proof} Note that by Remark \ref{uniqueupto}, the lifting $\pi\in Z^1(G,\Gamma)$ in Corollary \ref{corlift} is determined up to $\iota^*\circ\inf_G^{G_0}\pi''$ for some $\pi''\in Z^1(G_0,G_1)$, where $\iota^*$ is the functorial map arising from the embedding $(G_1=)\Gamma_1\xrightarrow{\iota} \Gamma$.

 By now it is clear how Corollary \ref{corlift} is helpful for the construction of $I$-data on groups using $I$-data on their quotients.
-Indeed, given a bijective 1-cocycle $\pi_0:G_0\to \Gamma_0$, then for every extension \eqref{omegaext} of abelian $G_0$-modules, the Yoneda splicing $[\pi_0] \circ [\omega]\in H^2(G_0,G_1)$ determines a cover $G$ of $G_0$ and a bijective 1-cocycle $\pi\in Z^1(G,\Gamma)$ such that $(G,\Gamma,\pi_0)$ is an $I$-datum ``lying above" the $I$-datum $(G_0,\Gamma_0,\pi_0)$.
+Indeed, given a bijective 1-cocycle $\pi_0:G_0\to \Gamma_0$, then for every extension \eqref{omegaext} of abelian $G_0$-modules, the Yoneda splicing $[\omega] \circ [\pi_0]\in H^2(G_0,G_1)$ determines a cover $G$ of $G_0$ and a bijective 1-cocycle $\pi\in Z^1(G,\Gamma)$ such that $(G,\Gamma,\pi)$ is an $I$-datum ``lying above" the $I$-datum $(G_0,\Gamma_0,\pi_0)$.
 The families of IYB groups given in the rest of this subsection demonstrate the technique.
 The first example is a special instance of \cite[Theorem 3.4]{CJdR}. \begin{proposition} The family of IYB groups is closed to semidirect products with finite abelian groups. \end{proposition} \begin{proof} The semidirect product $G_1\rtimes G_0$ corresponds to $[\beta]=0\in H^2(G_0,G_1)$ in \eqref{beta1}.
 This trivial class is obtained by splicing the cohomology class of the given bijective 1-cocycle $\pi_0\in Z^1(G_0,\Gamma_0)$ with the trivial $G_0$-extension $[\omega]=0\in\text{Ext}^1_{G_0}(\Gamma_0,G_1)$.
-By Corollary \ref{corlift}, $G_0\rtimes G_1$ admits a bijective 1-cocycle to the direct sum of $G_0$-modules $G_0\oplus \Gamma_0$. \end{proof} A finite group is said to be {\it of $A$-type} if all its Sylow subgroups are abelian.
-The following consequence of Proposition \ref{sdp} was suggested to us by W. Kimmerle. \begin{corollary} Solvable groups of $A$-type are IYB. \end{corollary} \begin{proof} By \cite{T}, a solvable group $G$ of $A$-type admits a tower of extensions
+By Corollary \ref{corlift}, $G_0\rtimes G_1$ admits a bijective 1-cocycle to the direct sum of $G_0$-modules $G_0\oplus \Gamma_0$. \end{proof} The following result was given as a consequence of Proposition \ref{sdp} in the published version of this paper.
+However, it contained an error which was detected and corrected in \cite[\S 2]{CJO18}.
+A finite group is said to be {\it of $A$-type} if all its Sylow subgroups are abelian \cite{T}. \begin{theorem} \cite[Theorem 2.1]{CJO18} Solvable groups of $A$-type are IYB. \end{theorem}